Separating form and meaning: Using self-consistency to quantify task understanding across multiple senses: Task instructions

 \section{Task instructions}

 Table \ref{tab:instructions} shows the task instructions for both tasks, in all languages.
-The table shows the original English, German, and Chinese instructions, as well as the model-internal translations of these instructions.
+The table shows the original English, German, and Chinese instructions, as well as the model-internal translations of these instructions.\footnote{Note that we also accept \begin{CJK*}{UTF8}{gbsn}不是\end{CJK*} instead of \begin{CJK*}{UTF8}{gbsn}否\end{CJK*} for $I_{zh}$.}